Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Introduction

 Given the agent's finite computational abilities, it is essential to allocate limited perceptual and cognitive resources.
 Attention mechanisms are frequently employed in robotics~\cite{azizevaluation,pasquale2016enabling,aarthi2020study} to selectively process Regions of Interest (ROIs), effectively reducing the volume of data to be processed and thereby facilitating real-time responsiveness.
 Visual attention in robotics offers numerous benefits, such as enhancing interaction efficiency by enabling robots to selectively focus on relevant stimuli consequently improving adaptability and responsiveness in dynamic environments~\cite{hanifi2024pipeline,potapova2017survey,pasquale2016enabling}.

-The process of filtering relevant information from the continuous bombardment of complex sensory data and shifting the center of the visual field (fovea) toward the current ROI, mimics the biological mechanism of overt selective attention~\cite{rizzolatti1983mechanisms}.
+The process of filtering relevant information from the continuous bombardment of complex sensory data and shifting the centre of the visual field (fovea) toward the current ROI, mimics the biological mechanism of overt selective attention~\cite{rizzolatti1983mechanisms}.
 This process occurs not only in animals, where selecting the most significant stimuli (such as the presence of a predator) is crucial but also in complex machinery with a diverse array of sensors, such as robots, where similar attentional mechanisms can be leveraged to focus the processing on the most salient part of the visual field.
 Models of bottom-up visual attention~\cite{itti1998model, itti2001computational, ude2005distributed} have been proposed to generate feature-based saliency maps for detecting salient regions or proto-objects~\cite{russell2014model}.

 To detect objects, the human visual perception of a scene strongly depends on perceptual organisation rules, known as the 'Gestalt laws'~\cite{kohler1967gestalt}, such as continuity, proximity, figure-ground organisation, and closure.
 These principles give perceptual saliency to regions of the visual field that can be perceived as ``proto-objects'', referring to areas of the scene that can potentially contain an object.
 To detect the presence of a proto-object, perceptual grouping mechanisms of the visual input refer to neuronal populations of the secondary visual cortex (V2)~\cite{zhou2000coding} encoding the geometric properties of a proto-object through their firing patterns.
-The sensitivity of these cells extends beyond edge orientation to encompass the concept of ``border ownership'', defining the ownership of the edges to foreground or background finally detecting proto-objects.
+The sensitivity of these cells extends beyond edge orientation to encompass the concept of ``border ownership'', which defines the assignment of edges to the foreground or background, ultimately enabling the detection of proto-objects.

 Several frame-based proto-object approaches have utilised a bioinspired architecture resembling border ownership cells~\cite{russell2014model} by applying the von Mises kernel with varying orientations and scales~\cite{todorovic2008gestalt} to identify areas of the visual field that potentially contain objects.
 These implementations feed different cues of information into the proto-object model, generating saliency maps dependent on the provided input, such as motion~\cite{molin2013proto}, depth~\cite{hu2016proto} and texture~\cite{uejima2020proto,uejima2018proto}.
 These models have significantly influenced our understanding of vision and have inspired robotic implementations~\cite{orabona2005object}.